“Enhancing the Quality of Life Impact of inclusive Vocational Education and Training and Community Care”

 The project

-QOLIVET is an Erasmus + funded project aimed at enhancing the impact of Community Care (CC) and Vocational Education and Training (VET) services across Europe on the quality of life (QoL) of the persons with disabilities they serve and providing participants and staff with a way to contribute to the continuous improvement of interventions and supports.
+QOLIVET was an Erasmus + funded project aimed at enhancing the impact of Community Care (CC) and Vocational Education and Training (VET) services across Europe on the quality of life (QoL) of the persons with disabilities they serve and providing participants and staff with a way to contribute to the continuous improvement of interventions and supports.

 Background